Healthcare Public Health

 PHE National General Practice Profiles

-Public Health England produce the National General Practice Profiles.
-The profiles present an interactive tool containing demographic, QOF, cancer services, child health, antibiotic prescribing and patient satisfaction data at GP and CCG level.
+Public Health England produce the National General Practice Profiles, which also contain QOF data.
+The profiles present an interactive tool containing demographic, cancer, cardiovascular disease, diabetes, mental health, MSK and respiratory disease data.

 Atlas of Variation